maxitg/SetReplace/Documentation/Generators/EventOrderingFunctions.md

 <img src="/Documentation/Images/DifferentOrdersDifferentHistories.png" width="484.2">

-This system, however, is [confluent](https://en.wikipedia.org/wiki/Confluence_(abstract_rewriting)), so, even if the histories are different, the final state will always be the same assuming the system is evolved to completion.
+This system, however, is [confluent](https://en.wikipedia.org/wiki/Confluence_(abstract_rewriting)), so, even if the histories are different, the final state will always be the same, assuming the system is evolved to completion.

 However, it is not the case for all systems.
 For example, see what happens if we change `+` to `-`: